暗黑模式

 8

-2. Using argparse
+2. Using argparse (Recommended)

-module provides a more powerful and user-friendly way to handle command-line arguments.
+The argparse module provides a more powerful and user-friendly way to handle command-line arguments.
 You can define arguments, types, default values, and even display help messages.

 Example: